lingyanshi2020/VISTAmap/README.md

 No method that modulates pixel intensities is suitable for all types of quantitative analyses.
 This simple method is intended for illustrative purposes.
 Step-wise instruction can be found in the associated article in the special edition of _Nanomaterials (MDPI)_ titled: "New Advances in Applications of Nanoscale Imaging and Nanoscopy"

-Cite as: Anthony A. Fung, Ashley H. Fung, Zhi Li, Lingyan Shi, "Single-Frame Vignetting Correction for Post-Stitched-Tile Im-aging" Nanomaterials, 2025
+Cite as: Fung, Anthony A., Ashley H. Fung, Zhi Li, and Lingyan Shi.
+“Single-Frame Vignetting Correction for Post-Stitched-Tile Imaging Using VISTAmap.”
+Nanomaterials 15, no. 7 (January 2025): 563. https://doi.org/10.3390/nano15070563.

 Instructions:
 This was tested using: